Boat services across the Lake District

-Ullswater Steamers operate 3 different cruises on Ullswater lake.
-You can cruise the full length of the lake which takes an hour each way, stopping at Glenridding, Howtown and Pooley Bridge.
-Or you can cruise between Glenridding and Howtown, or Glenridding and Aira Force.
+You can cruise the length of Ullswater lake on Ullswater Steamers which takes an hour each way, stopping at Glenridding, Howtown and Pooley Bridge.
+Or you can take the Aira Force Shuttle boat between Glenridding and Aira Force.
 Frequent cruises per day between Easter and November, less outside that period.
 Daily cruises all year except 24th/25th December.
 A popular day trip is to combine a boat cruise with a walk between Pooley Bridge and Howtown, Glenridding and Howtown or Glenridding and Aira Force.

 A popular lake for boating and scene of one of the most famous boating incidents in history – Donald Campbell’s ill fated water world speed record attempt in 1967.
 The surrounding scenery is breathtaking with Coniston mountain range to the north, Grizedale Forest to the east and bracken covered Common to the west.
 The main centre is at Coniston village, situated between the lake and Coniston Old Man mountain.
 Lake Road runs approx 0.5 miles from the village to Coniston jetty which is the centre for lake activities.
 There are many fabulous lakeshore access points around the lake, all easily accessible from the jetties where the cruises stop and from the footpaths and roads which follow the lakeshore.